IQOS is transforming the entire Philip Morris company

 The article was posted as the monthly contribution from the communications industry in the June issue of the Dansk Markedføring's (Danish Marketing Association) membership magazine, and it was communicated to all its members.

-This website has information about smoke-free products, which are for adults living in Denmark, who would otherwise continue to smoke or use other nicotine products.
-PMI’s smoke-free products are not an alternative to quit smoking and are not designed as cessation aids.
+This website has information about smoke-free products and are only for adults in Denmark, who would otherwise continue to smoke or use nicotine products.

 Are you over 18 years old and are you a smoker or user of other nicotine products?